tijmenjan/SpriteSheet/README.md

 Description
 ==============
-This simple lib will allow you to play a spritesheet created with texturepacker.
+This simple lib will allow you to play a spritesheet created with TexturePacker.
 It's created for usage in a website, not a canvas game.
 There are other libs for that purpose.

-In texturepacker, select JSON (Array) as output, and disable 'Allow rotation'.
+In TexturePacker, select JSON (Array) as output, and disable 'Allow rotation'.

-You can use the texturepacker png directly, or create jpeg and png mask.
+You can use the TexturePacker png directly, or create jpeg and png mask.
 When using a jpeg file, it will look for filename-mask.png.
 Look at the attached assets if it's not clear.

 Usage